SunsetFi/suntime-js/README.md

 - Fix 'all' [Test262](https://github.com/tc39/test262) tests.
   - Currently only running tests in the language folder.
 Need to add built-ins
+- Async arrow functions
+  - Simple and easy; already support async functions
+- Eval scoping
+  - Need to rework functions to get context of their calls.
+- Rework TypeFactory so that realm.types is not undefined while resolving prototypes and constructors.
 - Report code coverage in repo coveralls.io?
   [vitest-coverage-report-action](https://github.com/marketplace/actions/vitest-coverage-report)?